kubestellar/kubestellar/docs/content/readme.md

 ## KubeStellar virtual clusters (Spaces) are our secret
 - KubeStellar uses lightweight virtual clusters (Spaces) that run inside the KubeStellar hosting cluster
 - Standard Kubernetes clusters have __2-300__ api-resources, KubeStellar Spaces have only __40__
-- Fewer api-resources mean resources remain denatured – they do not expand into other resources like replicasets, pods, etc.
+- Fewer api-resources mean resources remain inactive (denatured) – they do not expand into other resources like replicasets, pods, etc.
-- Denaturing is the key to accepting native, unbundled Kubernetes resources as input
+- Denaturing is the key to accepting native, unbundled Kubernetes resources as input without running them
-- Unbundled resources are the preferred output of most cloud-native tools making KubeStellar use and integration easy
+- Unbundled resources are the default and preferred output of most cloud-native tools making KubeStellar use and integration easy

 ## QuickStart

 Checkout our [QuickStart Guide]({{ config.docs_url }}/{{ config.ks_branch }}/Getting-Started/user-quickstart-kind/)

-## Roadmap for the Project
+## Roadmaps for the Project

 We have defined and largely completed the [PoC2023q1](../Coding%20Milestones/PoC2023q1/outline/).